NelsonAPenn/NiceKotlinJSONParser/README.md

 # Sleek JSONParser

-I created this nice Kotlin JSON Parser due to the immense pain that GSON causes me.
-It is still in the early stages of development, but it does the job.
+I created this nice Kotlin JSON Parser to be a simple, lightweight, and painless way to navigate and extract values from JSON data as well as build JSON objects.

 ## Installation